fastapi/sqlmodel/docs/tutorial/connect/create-connected-rows.md

 ///

-This would hopefully look already familiar.
+This would hopefully looks already familiar.

 We start a **session** in a `with` block using the same **engine** we created above.